Goethe's Faust: Translations

-In response, Pasternak wrote to Ariadna Èfron, the exiled daughter of Marina Tsvetaeva:
+In response, Pasternak wrote to Ariadna Efron, the exiled daughter of Marina Tsvetaeva:

 There was some alarm when my Faust was torn to pieces in Novy mir on the basis that supposedly the gods, angels, witches, spirits, the madness of poor Gretchen and everything 'irrational' was rendered too well, whereas Goethe's progressive ideas (which ones?) were left in the shade and unattended.